 Kombucha is everywhere nowadays.
 It's a fermented black or green tea that often has other natural flavorings (so aside from the probiotics inside, it also offers the health benefits of tea).
 Holly Roser, certified personal trainer and sports nutritionist based in San Fransisco, cautions against drinking kombucha too often or in too large of quantities since certain brands and blends contain added sugars.
 Sugar is not good for your gut health or your general health, so avoiding consuming too much of it is key.

-Joshua Rosenthal, founder of Integrative Nutrition, recommends including miso into your diet.
+Joshua Rosenthal, the founder of Integrative Nutrition, recommends including miso into your diet.
 Miso is a traditional Japanese food made from fermented soybeans with rice or barley and salt (miso soup, anyone?).
 While this is certainly a probiotic-rich option, he says variety is the most important, not necessarily the quantity.
 "Different foods have different compositions of bacterial strains and different amounts," he says.
 "Everyone is deficient in different types of good bacteria, so it is hard to say which is best.
 But the most important thing is diversity.
 You want as many different and varied good bacteria, and the way to achieve this is with different and varied good sources of probiotics."

 Just as no one probiotic food is best, there's no need to eat probiotic-rich foods all day and at every meal.
 As long as you have a balanced diet, it's likely that you'll get the extra probiotics you need.
 "You do not need to eat probiotics at every meal to reap many of the benefits," Lisa Moskovitz, RD, CDN, and founder of the NY Nutrition Group says.
 "Including at least one to two servings of probiotic-rich foods, along with prebiotic-rich foods (onions, garlic, and bananas) that help probiotics flourish, should be enough."
-If you like olives like we do, she recommends snacking on saltwater brine variations for a probiotic boost.
+If you like olives as we do, she recommends snacking on saltwater brine variations for a probiotic boost.

 10. Cottage Cheese

 Moskovitz recommends pickles for a punch of probiotics.
 But there's a catch.
 It can't be just any kind of pickles—the way they are brined is the most important factor in ensuring high probiotic levels.
 You see, when pickles are made with vinegar brine, the growth of good bacteria is halted.
-Instead, you want to eat pickles submerged in saltwater brine (just like the aforementioned olives) because the salt water won't inhibit any bacteria growth.
+Instead, you want to eat pickles submerged in saltwater brine (just like the aforementioned olives) because the saltwater won't inhibit any bacteria growth.

 While it's possible to get all of our probiotic needs from our diet, supplements can help.
 Just be sure you're taking a probiotic and not a prebiotic.
 It's easy to mix up the two, but their function is very different.
 "Prebiotics are non-digestible food products that can fuel growth or activity of nonpathogenic bacteria in the colon," Simpson explains.
-"Probiotics are healthy bacteria may help to detoxify byproducts, defend the lining of the intestine, increase the bioavailability of nutrients, and protect the tract against infectious microbes."
+"Probiotics are healthy bacteria that may help to detoxify byproducts, defend the lining of the intestine, increase the bioavailability of nutrients, and protect the tract against infectious microbes."
 Both are important, but it's just important to know the difference since your body could require supplementation by either one or the other.

 If your skin is your main area of concern, Simpson recommends taking a mix of pro and prebiotics like those found in the ZSS Clear Skin Supplement.
 "These supplements contain a unique blend of pre and probiotics that detoxify and support both gut and skin microflora, keeping digestion healthy and skin clear," she says.
 Roser agrees that supplements can be helpful, although she recommends checking "with your health care professional first, especially if you are pregnant or have a health condition."